 Regents of the University of California v.
 Bakke, 438 US 265 (1978)

 Allan Bakke applied to the UC Davis Medical program in 1973 and 1974.
 Despite a high rating in both years, he was rejected for admission.
 During the same time period, UC Davis administered an admissions program for economically and racially disadvantaged students.
-In both years, students were admitted to the UC Davis program with GPAs, MCT scores and benchmark scores significantly lower than Bakke.
-Bakke sued alleging that he was being discriminated based on his race in violation of the Equal Protection Clause of the Fourteenth Amendment, the California State constitution and Title VI of the Civil Rights Act of 1964.
+Students were admitted to the UC Davis program with GPAs, MCT scores, and benchmark scores significantly lower than Bakke in both years.
+Bakke sued to allege that he was being discriminated against based on his race in violation of the Equal Protection Clause of the Fourteenth Amendment, the California State Constitution, and Title VI of the Civil Rights Act of 1964.
 The trial court found that the program violated Bakke’s civil rights but did not order him admitted.
-On appeal, the California Supreme Court ordered Bakke admitted and upheld the unconstitutionality of the program.
+On appeal, the California Supreme Court ordered Bakke to admit and upheld the unconstitutionality of the program.
 UC Davis appealed to the United States Supreme Court.

 Whether the UC Davis program violated the Fourteenth Amendment’s equal protection clause by practicing race-based admissions resulting in Bakke’s rejection for admission to medical school.

 Any racial or ethnic classifications call for strict judicial scrutiny.
 While a diverse student body is a compelling interest to consider race in admissions decisions, any admissions program limited by race is a violation of the constitution.
 In this case, the UC Davis program was reserved for and set aside admissions slots for certain races.
 This construct is an unconstitutional construct violating the Equal Protection Clause of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964.
 This reasoning was agreed to by 8 of the justices in multiple separate opinions.

 Opinion and Comments